FUNCanon: Learning Pose-Aware Action Primitives via Functional Object Canonicalization for Generalizable Robotic Manipulation: Conclusion and Future Work

 \subsection{Generalizable Robotic Manipulation}

-End-to-end visuomotor policies, trained via imitation~\cite{chi2023diffusion,ze20243d} or reinforcement learning~\cite{gu2017deep}, have laid the groundwork for robotic manipulation.
+End-to-end visuomotor policies, trained via imitation~\cite{chi2023diffusion,ze20243d} or reinforcement learning~\cite{gu2017deep}, have laid the groundwork for robotic manipulation~\cite{zhang2025contactdexnet}.
 While effective on single, well-defined tasks, these approaches~\cite{chi2023diffusion,ze20243d} often face difficulties when scaling to long-horizon tasks, multimodal action distributions.
 To overcome these challenges, recent works incorporate structured priors~\cite{shridhar2023perceiver} or generative models~\cite{ke20243d} to improve robustness and generalization.
 For example, diffusion-based methods~\cite{ke20243d,mishra2023generative} have shown promising results in multi-task skill learning.
 The 3D Diffuser Actor (3DA)~\cite{ke20243d} further advances this line by conditioning policies on 3D scene representations, achieving better viewpoint robustness and sim-to-real transfer.
+Prior works typically achieve sim-to-real transfer through domain randomization or domain adaptation techniques to mitigate the domain gap between simulation and the real world~\cite{bai2024close,zhang2024collision,wang2025toward,bai2024cleardepth}.
 Despite these advances, these methods still tend to treat manipulation as monolithic, task-specific trajectory generation, limiting their flexibility and composability.

 In contrast, object-centric representations focus on disentangling robot embodiment from task semantics by grounding policies in object frames.
 Techniques like CLIPort~\cite{shridhar2022cliport} and VIMA~\cite{jiang2023vima} leverage language and vision to localize manipulation actions relative to object-centric coordinates.
 Category-level representations, such as Neural Descriptor Fields~\cite{simeonov2022neural} and keypoints~\cite{huang2024rekep} , enhance generalization by capturing shared object properties.
 However, many object-centric approaches~\cite{hsu2024spot} remain tightly coupled to task-specific goals and trajectories, hindering reusability and broad generalization.